TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

 ---

-Of course, one may think of other types of regularisation by defining an appropriate function $r_{\alpha}$.
+Of course, one may think of other types of regularization by defining an appropriate function $r_{\alpha}$.
 Intuitively, we would like

 * $r_{\alpha}(s) = s^{-1}$ as $\alpha \rightarrow 0$
 * $r_{\alpha}(0) < \infty$ for any $\alpha > 0$
 * $r_{\alpha}(s) \rightarrow 0$ as $\alpha \rightarrow \infty$

-One example is *Lavrentiev* regularisation, with:
+One example is *Lavrentiev* regularization, with:

 $$r_{\alpha}(s) = (s + \alpha)^{-1}.$$

-Conditions on regularisation schemes and methods for choosing $\alpha$ will be discussed in more detail in the chapter on [Inverse Problems in Function Spaces](./ip_function_spaces).
+Conditions on regularization schemes and methods for choosing $\alpha$ will be discussed in more detail in the chapter on [Inverse Problems in Function Spaces](./ip_function_spaces).

 ---

-In general, we can think of regularisation for linear problems as defining a modified pseudo-inverse of $K$:
+In general, we can think of regularization for linear problems as defining a modified pseudo-inverse of $K$:

 $$K_{\alpha}^{\dagger} = V_{k}r_{\alpha}(\Sigma_{k})U_{k}^{*}.$$

-Stability of regularised solutions defined by {eq}`regK` then follows by considering the largest singular value of $K_{\alpha}^\dagger$, which can be made arbitrarily small by increasing $\alpha$.
+Stability of regularized solutions defined by {eq}`regK` then follows by considering the largest singular value of $K_{\alpha}^\dagger$, which can be made arbitrarily small by increasing $\alpha$.
 On the other hand, increasing $\alpha$ will also introduce a bias in the solution.
 This trade-off is called the *bias-variance trade-off*:

 ```{admonition} Definition: *Bias-variance trade-off*
 :class: important